dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 ### Dashboard objects and its dependencies creation using a template

-It follows some optionals command to create all objects as well.
+With the following commands you create the *dashboards presets* including its dependencies objects as well:

 * Passing the parameters inline: